syncfusion-content/asp.netwebforms-docs/aspnet/OlapChart/Getting-Started.md

 # Getting Started

-This section explains briefly about how to create an OLAP Chart in your application with ASP.NET.
+This section briefly explains how you can create an OLAP Chart in your application with ASP.NET.

 ## Create your first OLAP Chart in ASP.NET